-Year(s)/Project Status: New Lead / Partners: Core Sound Waterfowl Museum/ Down East Resilience Network (Lead), NC State University, Western Carolina University/Program for the Study of Developed Shorelines, East Carolina Council, NC Dept. of Transportation, Bryn Mawr College, Museum of Life and Science, Duke University, Duke Marine Lab, UNC-Chapel Hill, UNC- IMS, NCORR, NC Sentinel Landscapes, NC Sea Grant, NC Coastal Federation Outputs/Deliverables: Pilot studies; Flooding vulnerability assessments for public own parcels; Community drainage network maps/models for reporti highlighting maintenance priorities; workforce development and professional development of students and under-served community members; Coastal Community Resilience Hub development.
+Year(s)/Project Status: New Lead / Partners: Core Sound Waterfowl Museum/ Down East Resilience Network (Lead), NC State University, NC State Climate Office, Western Carolina University/Program for the Study of Developed Shorelines, East Carolina Council, NC Dept. of Transportation, Bryn Mawr College, Museum of Life and Science, Duke University, Duke Marine Lab, UNC-Chapel Hill, UNC-IMS, NCORR, NC Sentinel Landscapes, NC Sea Grant, NC Coastal Federation Outputs/Deliverables: Pilot studies; Flooding vulnerability assessments for public owned parcels; Community drainage network maps/models for reporting highlighting maintenance priorities; workforce development and professional development of students and under-served community members; Coastal Community Resilience Hub development.
 Outcomes: Building community resilience through environmental education; partnering on conducting pilot studies for targeted localized water management solutions and education of approaches to mitigating water quality concerns for ecosystem and human health.
-Estimated Cost: \$150,000, Staff time: (committee participation, project management, contract oversight, reporting) IIJA Focus Areas: Water Quality, Community Resilience, Wetlands, SAV 2025 CCMP Categories: Understand, Protect & Restore, Engage, Monitor
+Estimated Cost: \$150,000 BIL Focu Water Quality, Community Resilience, Wetlands, SAV s Ares: 2024 CCMP Categories: Understand, Protect & Restore, Engage, Monitor Equity Strategy: A significant proportion of the region classified as disadvantaged because of climate, sea-level rise, human health concerns and lack of workforce opportunities in Carteret County.
+DERN has had challenges taking advantage of the available community resilience programs and funding streams due to a lack of support from local governments; BIL funding would help fill this gap.
+This initiative will be one of APNEP's initial uses of the Spatial Equity Database and Mapper to quantify the spatial extent of the Downeast Community relative to other areas of the region to steer project implementation, engagement strategies and assess the effectiveness of the implementing the partnerships approach outlined in the BIL Equity Strategy.
+This process will allow for adaptation of the strategic approach for use in other communities in the region and developing a strategy for tracking expenditures of funds for Justice 40.